 Impulsive spending is a hard habit to break, but if you ever want financial peace of mind and a growing bank account, you’ll need to get used to checking your budget before you spend.

 We’re trying to predict the future here, so we’re bound to be off a bit at times.

 Someone once told me, in baseball, if you hit 3 out of 10 pitches, you’ll be an All-Star.

-The longer you budget, the more awareness (and data) you’ll gather to help you fine tune things.
-With a little patience, you’ll be batting a thousand in no time.
+The longer you budget, the more awareness (and data) you’ll gather to help you fine-tune things.

 Let’s Wrap It Up

 If you’ve followed the steps above you should have the foundations for a budget that will work for you.

 You’ll be fine as long as you recognize you’re in control.
 You set your priorities and you can change them.

 If you have any questions or need help getting set up with a budget that works, feel free to reach out!
 I’d love to help in any way I can.